-The most exciting thing about St. Paul & St. James is that we are growing, which means you might be one of many visitors we have each Sunday.
-You can join something new.
-This also means that you can join one of our many new ministries.
+The most exciting thing about St. Paul & St. James is that we continue to grow, which means you might be one of many visitors we have each Sunday.

 You may come to this church with tons of questions.
 We do not claim to have all the answers, especially about God.
 What we do offer is a place to explore your relationship with God in a welcoming and loving community of fellow people searching for answers.

 St. Paul & St. James is an Episcopal Church rooted in tradition that seeks to express the diversity of the world which we live in today.